"For those tenderfoots who can't understand

 APPENDIX: AQHA created a special registry and numbering system for Quarter Horse-Thoroughbred crosses.
 These horses are considered Quarter Horses, but are named for the registry system created for them — Appendix.
 Their registration numbers also begin with an X.

-APPALOSSA: A horse breed easily recognized because of its splashes of color and marked by a spotted rump.
+APPALOOSA: A horse breed easily recognized because of its splashes of color and marked by a spotted rump.
 The breed is also characterized by a white sclera (part of the outer covering of the eyeball), and striped hooves.
 When white settlers came to the Northwest Palouse region, they called the spotted horses of the Nez Perce Indians "Palouse horses" or "a Palouse horse."
 Over time the name was shortened and slurred to "Appalousey" and finally "Appaloosa."

 ARABIAN: God fashioned the desert south wind into a creature who "shall fly without wings."
 No matter how the horse came into being, it is one of the oldest of all breeds.
 Ancient nomadic Bedouin tribes of the Middle East took them as prized members of their households and individual horses were selected for the gentle, affectionate nature, the striking look and proud spirit the breed is known for today.
 The Arabian was also bred to withstand long treks across the desert and the tribal wars that sometimes followed such trips.
 The Bedouins developed horses with strength, courage and stamina required for survival, and for the speed and responsiveness needed to win the tribal skirmishes.
 The Arabian's head has a characteristic dished profile with a prominent eye, large nostrils and small teacup muzzle.
 His gracefully arched neck rises out of a long sloping shoulder and broad chest.
 A short, strong back and high trail carriage complete the picture.
 Arabians come in grey, chestnut, bay and roan and an occasional solid black.
 Although some individuals will vary, most are between 14.2 and 15.2 hands in height and weigh between 800 and 1,000 pounds.
 See: www.arabianhorses.org

-BADMAN: Also known as an Outlaw or Desperado"A good man to leave alone."
+BADMAN: Also known as an Outlaw or Desperado.
+"A good man to leave alone."

 BANAMINE: An equine pain killer and anti-inflammatory drug.
 "Bigger than an aspirin pill."